A Conversation with Playwright Murray Mednick

 by Richard Whittaker, Mar 22, 2018

 Although I remember having heard of his early play "The Coyote Cycle" it took several decades before I met Mednick and began getting to know him a little.
-I'd always been curious about his work, but circumstances had never appeared that would lead me to proposing an interview.
+I'd always been curious about his projects, but circumstances had never appeared that would lead me to proposing an interview.

 Murray Mednick: Everything helps you know.
 It's not like I have a huge audience.
 I’m on—I don't know what to call it—the more avant-garde side of things.

 works: There's so much material there.
 So to begin, if you don't mind, I'd be interested in your life in New York City's East Village in the late 50s and 60s.
 It sounds fascinating.